Additional Information you need to know when purchasing a puppy from LoEll’s Standard Poodles:

-We require a NONREFUNDABLE but transferable (to the next available litter, after that, it is a forfeit) deposit of $500 to hold the puppy of your choosing.
 We only take wire transfers, cash, Zelle, Venmo, CashApp, or money orders for deposits and final payments.
 We will NOT accept PayPal or a personal check.
 The puppy will not leave us until paid in full!
 We also see that you read our contract/health guarantee prior to placing a deposit.
 You must place a deposit to hold your puppy!
 We do not hold without deposits.
 Again, deposits are NONREFUNDABLE.
 We are not a savings account for individuals, any money paid towards puppies are then put back into the care of said puppies.
 Deposits are nonrefundable whether you sent it 1 hour, 1 day, or 1 year ago, so please keep that in mind prior to placing any money down.
 Be 100% sure you are committed to this puppy or upcoming litter.
 If you have chosen a puppy and cannot take him/her for any reason, the deposit is forfeited.
 The only time a transfer is applied is if you place a deposit on an unborn litter and there is not a color or gender you want.
 If there is the color/gender you want and you decide to pass, the deposit is also forfeited.

 We also do not accept deposits on puppies 8 weeks or older, only payment in full.